SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Sending-OnOff-Commands/SendingOnOffCommands.md

 # 2. Sending On/Off Commands

-In the previous hands-on, we have created two projects, Zigbee_Light_ZC and Zigbee_Switch_ZR, and these two devices are now in the same network and ready to transmit and receive data on the network.
-In this application, the Switch device should send one of the On/Off commands based on which button has been pressed, and the Light application should turn on/off the LED1 based on the received command.
+In Phase 1 of the hands-on workshop, we created two projects, Zigbee_Light_ZC and Zigbee_Switch_ZR.
+These have been programmed into two separate devices which are now in the same network and ready to transmit and receive data on the network.
+In this phase, the Switch device should send one of the On/Off commands based on which button has been pressed.
+The Light application should respond by turning the LED1 on/off based on the received command.
 Our task is to prepare the devices for these features.

 ## 2.1.
 Command Handling on the Light Device